Canonical-LLC/vesting/README.md

 ## Example Transactions

-To split funds, Ada must be sent to the script address created in the step above.
+To create a vesting schedule for a beneficiary, Ada must be sent to the script address created in the step above with a hash of the datum, which contains the beneficiary and vesting schedule.

 Here is an example transaction: